LadyBluenotes/sarahgerrard.me/content/big-o-notation.md

 Big O notation quantifies the efficiency of your code.
 This efficiency is measured in two ways: **time complexity** and **space complexity**.
-Time complexity describes how the execution time scales as the input size increases, while space complexity how memory usage scales.
+Time complexity describes how the execution time scales as the input size increases, while space complexity is how memory usage scales.

 It's important to remember that Big O notation is an *expression* describing performance, not an exact number.
 It is written as `O(f(n))`, where `f(n)` is the function describing the performance of your algorithm, and `n` is the size of